Measurement incompatibility in Bayesian multiparameter quantum estimation: Matrix lower bounds from monotone metrics

 For simplicity, we focus on a discrete set of measurement outcomes $x$, which can always be encoded on a register composed by an orthonormal basis of vectors $\{\ket{e_x}\}$.
 We introduce the measurement channel

 this is an entanglement-breaking quantum channel that formally represents the map between quantum states and probability distributions (diagonal quantum states) implemented by the POVM with elements $M(x)$.
-Applying this channel to $\rho_0$ and $\rho_{\boldsymbol{u}}$ we obtain
+Outcomes with $\Tr[M(x)\rho_0]=0$ can be discarded, or equivalently one works on the support of $\kappa[\rho_0]$.
+Applying this channel to $\rho_0$ and $\bar{\rho}_{\boldsymbol{u}}$ we obtain

-These operators are diagonal in the orthonormal basis $\{\ket{e_x}\}$ and they commute with each other; consequently, any dual inner product defined in the previous section gives exactly the second term of Eq.~\eqref{eq:eq6RubioMulti2020}:
+These operators are diagonal in the orthonormal basis $\{\ket{e_x}\}$ and they commute with each other; hence, by the classical normalisation stated above, the dual inner product gives exactly the second term of Eq.~\eqref{eq:eq6RubioMulti2020}:

 Therefore, by the monotonicity property~\eqref{eq:inner_monotonicity} we finally obtain that

 where now $L_{\boldsymbol{u}}$ is a generic PM operator obtained as